-During the Initial Coverage Stage, your share of the cost of a covered drug will be a coinsurance.
+During the Initial Coverage Stage, your share of the cost of a covered drug will be either a copayment or a coinsurance.

-• "Coinsurance" means that you pay a percent of the total cost of the drug each time you fill a prescription.
+- "Copayment" means that you pay a fixed amount each time you fill a prescription. - "Coinsurance" means that you pay a percent of the total cost of the drug each time you fill a prescription.

-As shown in the table below, the amount of the copayment or coinsurance depends on which tier your drug is in.
+As shown in the table below, the amount of the copayment or coinsurance depends on which cost-sharing tier your drug is in.
 Please note:

-• We cover prescriptions filled at out-of-network pharmacies in only limited situations.
+- If your covered drug costs less than the copayment amount listed in the chart, you will pay that lower price for the drug.
+You pay either the full price of the drug or the copayment amount, whichever is lower. - We cover prescriptions filled at out-of-network pharmacies in only limited situations.
 Please see Chapter 3, Section 2.5 for information about when we will cover a prescription filled at an out-of-network pharmacy.